maxwolf621/AZ/az-104/Test/Storage.md

 - because the requirement states that you need read access to the primary and secondary regions.
 With GRS, the data in the secondary region isn’t available for read access.
 - You can only have read access in the secondary region if a failover from the primary region to the secondary region is initiated by you or Microsoft.

-## :star::star: Rehydrate a blob data In archive tier
+## :star::star: Rehydrate a blob data from archive tier

-:warning: Rehydrate a blob data :
+:warning: Rehydrate a blob data (offline to online):
 - To work with the data of in an archived blob, you must rehydrate it by moving it to an online tier (either the hot or cool tier).
-- The process of restoring an archived blob to an online tier and can take hours to complete.
+- The process of restoring an archived blob to an online tier and **can take hours to complete**.

 Offline Blob Data , Archive Tier :
 - data that is considered offline and cannot be read or modified